Beginner’s guide to Red Dots

 3. Insert the battery (if your red dot battery compartment is on the bottom of the housing as many are.)

-4. Set the red dot down & tighten the screws into place
+4. Set the red dot down & tighten the screws into place with a small dab of blue locktite.

 5. Zero your red dot (We’ll be doing a deep dive article and video on how to Zero your red dot coming soon.)